-KIN 202 Individual or Dual Sports or KIN 203 Team Sports KIN 285 Coaching Theory KIN 306 Nutrition KIN 323 Sport and Exercise Psychology KIN 410 Kinesiology for Physical Education

-Minor in Health Education

-Students who have licensure with the Illinois State Board of Education may obtain an endorsement in health education by completing the Elmhurst College health education minor and passing the state content area test.

-The requirements for a minor in health education are:

-KIN 200 Lifestyle for Health and Wellness (.50 credit) KIN 204 Emergency Procedures (.50 credit) KIN 230 School Health (.50 credit) KIN 235 Curriculum Design for Physical Education and Health Education KIN 240 Community Health (.50 credit) KIN 250 Substance Use and Abuse in Society (.50 credit) KIN 306 Nutrition KIN 346 Human Sexuality KIN 360 Concepts in Health

-Minor in Sport Management

-The sport management minor will help prepare students for entry-level positions in sport organizations.
+KIN 202 Individual or Dual Sports or KIN 203 Team Sports KIN 285 Coaching Theory KIN 306 Nutrition KIN 323 Sport and Exercise Psychology KIN 410 Kinesiology Minor in Health Education The requirements for a minor in health education are listed below.
+Those seeking the health education endorsement (grades 9-12) on a Professional Educator License can do so by completing the Elmhurst College health education minor and passing the content-area test (#142).
+The requirements for a minor in health education are: KIN 200 Lifestyle for Health and KIN 240 Community Health Wellness (.50 credit) (.50 credit) KIN 204 Emergency Procedures KIN 250 Substance Use and Abuse (.50 credit) in Society (.50 credit) KIN 230 School Health (.50 credit) KIN 306 Nutrition KIN 235 Curriculum Design for KIN 346 Human Sexuality Physical Education and Health KIN 360 Concepts in Health Education Minor in Sport Management The sport management minor will help prepare students for entry-level positions in sport organizations.
 The field of sport management not only addresses the needs of traditional team sports, but also provides career options in sport equipment manufacturing and sales, event planning and sponsorship, sport facility management, and sport tourism.
 One of the features of the minor is the personal attention that is offered to students in helping them develop their career goals and interests.

-The requirements for a minor in sport management are:

-KIN 210 Foundation of Sport

-Management (.50 credit)

-KIN 419

-BUS 250

-KIN 322 Sport and Society

-BUS 354

-KIN 380 Comparative Interdisciplinary

-Management

-KIN 380 Comparative Interdisciplinary Studies: Play, Sport and Pedagogy in

-Ancient Greece

-KIN 415 Sport Ethics and the Law BUS 250 Management Theory BUS 354 Human Resource

-Management (prerequisite: BUS 250)

-Grading

-Courses taken in the Department of Kinesiology with grades of D+, D, F, P and NP may be repeated only once.
+The requirements for a minor in sport management are: KIN 210 Foundation of Sport Management (.50 credit) KIN 322 Sport and Society KIN 380 Comparative Interdisciplinary Studies: Play, Sport and Pedagogy in Ancient Greece KIN 415 Sport Ethics and the Law BUS 250 Management Theory BUS 354 Human Resource Management (prerequisite: BUS 250) Grading Courses taken in the Department of Kinesiology with grades of D+, D, F, P and NP may be repeated only once.
 Courses taken as P/NP credit must score a grade of C or higher for a P grade.
 The quality of all major and minor courses must be a grade of C or higher.

-January Term

-The Department of Kinesiology offers course options to students for January Term study.
+January Term The Department of Kinesiology offers course options to students for January Term study.
+Course Offerings One unit of credit equals four semester hours.

-Course Offerings

-One unit of credit equals four semester hours.